nim-works/nimskull/doc/nimc.rst

 Generated C code directory
 --------------------------
-The generated files that Nim produces all go into a subdirectory called ``nimskullcache``.
+The generated files that |Nimskull| produces all go into a subdirectory called ``nimskullcache``.
 Its full path is

 - ``$XDG_CACHE_HOME/nimskull/$projectname(_r|_d)`` or ``~/.cache/nimskull/$projectname(_r|_d)``